Your Travel Experience with Galapagos PRO

 Afternoon: As you venture into Santa Cruz's higher altitude areas, you will notice the changes in the vegetation as the climate becomes wetter and warmer.
 The earth in the upper altitudes is rich in minerals.
 Coffee plantations and fruit orchards line the streets and giant tortoises roam around at ease in their natural environment.
 The Scalesia forests in this area offer the opportunity to discover endemic species of the Galapagos Islands, as well as giant cacti and a variety of deciduous trees and edible fruits.
 Here you can also visit the twin 'craters' Los Gemelos.
 While they are not craters in the technical sense, these 70-meter vertical gullies with a carpet of lush vegetation are an impressive sight to behold.

-Morning: Punta Moreno is a rugged young lava bay.
-At first it appears to be a lifeless landscape, however as you walk over the cooled lava, you'll see new green areas and lagoons hosting a wide variety of birds.
+Afternoon: Punta Moreno is a rugged young lava bay.
+At first, it appears to be a lifeless landscape, however as you walk over the cooled lava, you'll see new green areas and lagoons hosting a wide variety of birds.
 Marine iguanas and lava lizards are usually found in the lagoons you'll often meet flamingos foraging here for their favorite meal.
 While the sharp rocks make this hike a little tricky, its path itself is easy enough to be enjoyed by everyone and provides an unforgettable landscape set against a backdrop of the volcanoes Sierra Negra and Cerro Azul.

 We recommend bringing plenty of water during this visit, as the lava field reflects the sun making the temperature higher than average.
 Don't forget to apply sunscreen!